Donald Trump Slams Mike Pence For Lacking ‘Courage’ To Overturn Election Results As Protesters Storm Capitol

 In a tweet posted on Wednesday, President Donald Trump ripped into Vice President Mike Pence for refusing to overturn the results of the 2020 presidential election.

-Trump argued that Pence should have objected to the certification of Electoral College votes and take into consideration the fact that new evidence regarding alleged voter fraud has emerged.
+Trump argued that Pence should have objected to the certification of Electoral College votes and taken into consideration the fact that new evidence regarding alleged voter fraud has emerged.

 “Mike Pence didn’t have the courage to do what should have been done to protect our Country and our Constitution, giving States a chance to certify a corrected set of facts, not the fraudulent or inaccurate ones which they were asked to previously certify.”